-ICATM was originally established by an agreement signed by ICCVAM, EURL ECVAM, the Japanese Center for the Validation of Alternative Methods (JaCVAM), and Health Canada.
-ICATM's goals are:
+ICATM was originally established by 2009 agreement signed by ICCVAM, the European Union Reference Laboratory for Alternatives to Animal Testing (EURL ECVAM), the Japanese Center for the Validation of Alternative Methods (JaCVAM), and Health Canada.

 ICATM works to promote consistent and enhanced voluntary international cooperation, collaboration, and communication among national validation organizations in order to:

-An updated Memorandum of Cooperation (MOC) to add the Korean Center for the Validation of Alternative Methods (KoCVAM) to the ICATM agreement was signed in March 2011.
+An updated Memorandum of Cooperation (MOC) adding the Korean Center for the Validation of Alternative Methods (KoCVAM) to the ICATM agreement was signed in March 2011.

 ICCVAM is an interagency committee of the U.S. government that coordinates technical reviews of alternative test methods and cross-agency activities relating to validation, acceptance, and harmonization of test methods.

 EURL ECVAM is a unit within the Institute of Health and Consumer Protection in the European Union’s Joint Research Centre.
 EURL ECVAM coordinates the validation of alternative test methods at the European Union level.

-JaCVAM is part of the Japanese National Institute of Health Sciences, for which it coordinates the evaluation of alternative test methods.
+JaCVAM, part of the Japanese National Institute of Health Sciences, coordinates the evaluation of alternative test methods for Japan.

-Health Canada’s Environmental Health Science and Research Bureau coordinates the evaluation of alternative test methods in Canada.
+Health Canada’s Environmental Health Science and Research Bureau coordinates the evaluation of alternative test methods for Canada.

 Health Canada is a permanent member of the Canadian Council on Animal Care, which oversees the ethical use of animals in science in Canada.

-KoCVAM coordinates the evaluation of alternative test methods in South Korea.
+KoCVAM coordinates the evaluation of alternative test methods for South Korea.
 KoCVAM is part of the National Institute of Food and Drug Safety Evaluation of the South Korean Food and Drug Administration.